nw-0712/Project1-nw/README.md

 b.
 Code valildation</br>
 The W3C Html Markup Validator and W3C CSS Validator services were used to validate all pages of the project in order to ensure there were no syntax errors.</br>
 https://validator.w3.org/detailed.html
-Some warnings found for the // in the css stylesheet.
+Some warnings found for the // in the CSS stylesheet.
 HTML Home page:</br>
 ![image](https://github.com/user-attachments/assets/d0f056e4-dcc4-4f4b-a217-b205c3077fbe)
 HTML Products: Page</br>